pdzaffina/blog/_posts/2021-01-27-Lightweight-Architecture-Decisions.md

 ---
 layout: post
-title: Lightweight Architecture Decisions
+title: "Lightweight Decisions, Lasting Impact: Documenting Your System's Architecture"
 published: true
 ---

-### Lightweight Decisions, Lasting Impact: Documenting Your System's Architecture

 In the fast-paced world of software development, every project is riddled with choices.
 From selecting a database to adopting a specific framework, these architectural decisions lay the foundation for your